Key takeaways

 3. Folic acid

-Folic acid, one of the many B vitamins, plays a role in maintaining healthy red blood cells and is particularly important during pregnancy, as women with low folic acid stores have a greater chance of having a baby with a neural tube defect (such as spina bifida).
-Outside of pregnancy, folic acid helps prevent anemia and heart disease.
+Folic acid (a synthetic form of vitamin B9), plays a role in maintaining healthy red blood cells and is particularly important during pregnancy.
+Women with low folic acid stores have a greater chance of having a baby with congenital issues that affect the brain and spinal cord.
+Outside of pregnancy, folic acid helps prevent anemia.

 RELATED: Folic acid side effects | Why pregnant women need to take folic acid